How to Register for a Sales Tax License in Utah

 - Labor to repair, renovate and clean tangible personal property

-- Admission or user fees for events such as theaters, concerts, sporting events, bowling lanes, golf
+- Admission or user fees for events or places of amusement such as theaters, concerts, sporting events, bowling lanes, golf, ski slopes, zoos, etc.

 - Short-term lodging

-The Utah State Tax Commission has more information on taxable service in Utah.
+The Utah State Tax Commission has more information on taxable services in Utah.

 How to register for a sales tax license in Utah